 - Home 3D Printing Print a mount using community created files

 Please add your own mounting solutions and designs - however simple or rudimentary - to Instructables or your 3D printable models to Thingiverse and tag them with "RGBDToolkit."
 For recommendations about designing your own mounts see the FAQ.

-If you'd rather just buy a kit, we have a stock pile of the above mounts and are happy to sell one to you.
-Just email me [at] alexanderporter [dot] net to order one.
+If you'd rather just buy a kit, we have a stock pile of fabricated mounts and are happy to sell them to you.
 We accept paypal and ship anywhere!